We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Fruit flies are attracted to any material that is damp and fermenting.
-They are most commonly found near over ripened fruits and vegetables (hence the name, fruit fly) but they are also attracted to alcohol, sugary sodas, damp mops, rags, and trash cans.
+They are most commonly found near over-ripened fruits and vegetables (hence the name, fruit fly), but they are also attracted to alcohol, sugary sodas, damp mops, rags, and trash cans.

-One of the most common ways to attract fruit flies is to leave over ripened bananas like this on the counter.
+One of the most common ways to attract fruit flies is to leave over-ripened bananas like this on the counter.
 When the skin of the banana starts to split, it can become a feeding frenzy for fruit flies.

 Fruit flies enter your home in two ways:

 - Through a door, window, or crack.
 Since they are so tiny, they can fit through most screen doors and windows.
-This scenario is most likely to happen if you live near a farm or grow fruits and vegetables in your own yard.
+This scenario is most likely to happen if you live near a farm or grow fruits and vegetables in your yard.

 There are several simple steps you can take to prevent fruit flies from appearing in your house.

 - Wash fruit and vegetables thoroughly as soon as you bring them home, especially ones that you store on the countertop.
-It might seem odd to wash the skin of a banana but doing so will remove any fruit fly eggs that could be on the surface.
+It might seem odd to wash the skin of a banana, but doing so will remove any fruit fly eggs that could be on the surface.

 - As fruits and vegetables become ripe, put them in the refrigerator to prevent spoiling.

 - Keep a lid on your trash can and empty it often.
-I intentionally use a small trash bin which forces me to empty it twice a week.
+I intentionally use a small trash bin, which forces me to empty it twice a week.

 - Clean and disinfect your kitchen often.
-Like I mentioned before, fruit flies are attracted to damp areas where rotting and fermenting is present.
+Like I mentioned before, fruit flies are attracted to damp areas where rotting and fermenting are present.
 If you prevent that in your home, your chances of getting fruit flies will significantly decrease.

 Thanks for reading our guide to getting rid of fruit flies with apple cider vinegar!

-We know how annoying fruit flies can be so we hope these methods work as well for you as they have for us.
+We know how annoying fruit flies can be, so we hope these methods work as well for you as they have for us.
 If you know of any other effective ways to keep your house fruit fly free, let us know in the comments below.